 4. Boost Sales With Direct Mail Automation

-New customers need to be introduced to your brand.
+New customers need an introduction to your brand.
 Loyal customers need to feel like they’re valued.
 Both need a compelling reason to cross the sale line and convert.
 Direct mail automation is a great way to achieve all of these goals.
 Your business likely already sends mailings to new and loyal customers.
 Why not boost your ROI by creating campaigns that are targeted to each recipient?

 Automated marketing campaigns can include personalized text that addresses your recipient by name or shares the address of your nearest retail location.
 These campaigns can also include unique content.
 A mom of three can receive a mailing highlighting your new line of kids’ clothing while a single guy in his twenties receives one that showcases guy’s shirts and shoes instead.
 Each type of mailing can include unique promotion codes, making it easy for you to track redemption rates and compare results.

 One of the greatest features of direct mail automation is that these mailings can be triggered by recipients’ actions and data.
 Loyal shoppers who haven’t made a purchase in three months can receive a specific promotion aimed at winning them back.
-New retail credit card members can be alerted about member-only sales.
+New retail credit card members can receive alerts about member-only sales.
 In addition to direct mail pieces, automation software can also send targeted emails to contacts.
 Use each medium to execute a more targeted promotion strategy and watch retail sales climb.
 It’s clear to see why direct mail is such a trusted tool for luxury marketing experts.

 5. The Pricing Magic of #9

-Though you may not have heard of this promotion strategy, you’ve definitely seen it in action.
+You’ve definitely seen this retail marketing strategy in action, even if you didn’t notice it at the time.
 Here’s the CliffNotes version: to drive more sales, change product price points to end with the number nine.
 One study by MIT and the University of Chicago tested the effect of the magic number nine with three separate experiments.
 The findings were surprising:

 First, use of a $9 price ending increased demand in all three experiments.
 Second, the increase in demand was stronger for new items than for items that the retailer had sold in previous years.